cre8magic/cre8magic/docs-src/pages/contribute/code/architecture.md

 ## Sample Best Practice Setup by Example of the Menu

 1. **IMagicMenuKit** will be the object that contains everything to do with the menu.
-1. **IMagicMenuService** will be the service that contains the logic to get the Kit.
+1. **Internal.IMagicMenuService** will be the service that contains the logic to get the Kit.
 1. **IMagicHat** is the main entry point which is usually used to call the service.
 1. **MagicMenuSettingsData** (`record`) is the data object that is used for settings which can be stored.
     This object is usually not used the outside, as the outside will use the **MagicMenuSettings** (without the `Data`).